When Your Mind Won’t Slow Down (A Gentle Look at Anxiety Through TCM)

 You might notice:

-- Feeling physically and mentally drained
+• Feeling physically and mentally drained

-- Restless or lighter sleep
+• Restless or lighter sleep

-- Waking during the night
+• Waking during the night

-- A sense of uneasiness or internal restlessness
+• A sense of uneasiness or internal restlessness

-- Lower resilience to stress
+• Lower resilience to stress

 Why Anxiety Can Feel So Different From Person to Person

-One of the most important things to understand is this: not all anxiety feels the same—because it doesn’t come from the same place.
-For some, it’s a restless mind that won’t turn off and for others, it’s constant overthinking and worry and for some, it’s physical tension that builds and doesn’t release.
-From a TCM perspective, this is why support is never one-size-fits-all.
-It’s about understanding what your body is expressing.
+One of the most important things to understand is that anxiety doesn’t always feel the same… because it doesn’t come from the same place.
+For some, it’s a mind that won’t switch off.
+For others, it’s constant overthinking.
+And for some, it shows up more in the body as tension that just doesn’t release.

 How Acupuncture May Support the Body

-Acupuncture is one of the tools used in TCM to help bring the body back into balance.
+Acupuncture is one of the ways TCM works to bring the body back into balance.
+From a traditional perspective, it may help:

-- Support the smooth flow of Qi (energy)
+• support the smooth flow of Qi (energy)

-- Bring balance to the Heart, Liver, and Spleen systems
+• bring balance to the Heart, Liver, and Spleen systems

 From a modern perspective, acupuncture has been explored for its ability to:

-- Support the nervous system in shifting toward a more relaxed state
+• Support the nervous system in shifting toward a more relaxed state

-- Encourage the release of calming chemicals like endorphins
+• Encourage the release of calming chemicals like endorphins

-- Help move the body out of a constant “fight or flight” response
+• Help move the body out of a constant “fight or flight” response

 Simple Ways to Support Your Body Daily